BerryRock0/regtrans/README.md

-# regtrans
+# About
-Translating text using regexp and trans(translate-shell)
+Translating text using regexp and trans(translate-shell).

+# Compiling
+gcc -o regtrans regtrans.c